jhudsl/Reproducibility_in_Cancer_Informatics/README.md

 docker build -f docker/Dockerfile . -t jhudsl/reproducible-r
 docker run -it -v $PWD:/home/rstudio -e PASSWORD=password -p 8787:8787 jhudsl/reproducible-r
 ```
 Then, in the browser of your choice, navigate to localhost:8787 ; using `rstudio` as your username and `password` as your password (or whatever you choose for your password in the command above).
+This docker image has the `renv` included in it.

 ### Running the Python docker image: